DavidHurta/enhancements/enhancements/update/cvo-log-level-api.md

 In HyperShift, this enhancement proposes the management cluster to reconcile the new resource.
 The HyperShift will maintain a fixed value, the default value, of the hosted CVO log level and thus will overwrite any user changes.
-Similarly, as the HyperShift does for [log levels of other operators that are located in the management cluster](https://github.com/openshift/hypershift/blob/main/control-plane-operator/hostedclusterconfigoperator/controllers/resources/storage/reconcile.go#L7-L23).
+Similarly, as the HyperShift does for [log levels of some other operators that are located in the management cluster](https://github.com/openshift/hypershift/blob/main/control-plane-operator/hostedclusterconfigoperator/controllers/resources/storage/reconcile.go#L7-L23).

 In the future, if there is a desire and a need for this feature to function in